-The MTS Centre, a fifteen thousand seat multi-purpose arena in downtown Winnipeg, is already in the record books as the 25th best attended stadium in the world in 2005.
-MTS Centre can also accommodate up to 17,000 concert-goers, and can be curtained down to create intimate concert entertainment settings for smaller audiences.
+The Bell MTS Place, a fifteen thousand seat multi-purpose arena in downtown Winnipeg, is already in the record books as the 25th best attended stadium in the world in 2005.
+Bell MTS Place can also accommodate up to 17,000 concert-goers, and can be curtained down to create intimate concert entertainment settings for smaller audiences.

 The ice surface can convert from standard North American professional hockey dimensions (85 ft. by 200 ft.) to international hockey dimensions (100 ft. by 200 ft.).
 The rink boards and first six rows of seating are easily removed to create 30,000 square feet of exhibition floor space.

 The design incorporates the features and spectator amenities of the best new-generation entertainment and sports centres built across North America in recent years.
 This includes a private suite level, rental party suites, an extensive club seat package, quality food outlets, and a Moxie's restaurant.
 It also features three wide concourses, a Moose sports retail store, ample washrooms and the redevelopment of the old Eaton's Powerhouse into the sports pub, Tavern United, as well as several floors of new office space.
 The Bell MTS Place project cost $133.5 million to build.